allenyin/reading_list/_posts/2022-01-21-85percentLearningRule.md

 2. Batch learning makes things more tricky -- depending on agent learning rate.
 3. Multi-class may require finer grained evaluation of difficulty and problem preseentation (i.e. misclassifying 1v2, or 2v3).
 4. Not all models follow this framework, e.g. Bayesian learner with perfect memory does not care about example presentation order.
-5. Can be a good model for optimal use of attention for learning -- suppose exerting attention changes the precision $$\beta$$, then the benefits of exerting attention is maximized during optimal error rate.
+5. Can be a good model for optimal use of attention for learning -- suppose exerting attention changes the precision $\beta$, then the benefits of exerting attention is maximized during optimal error rate.